foodcoops/sharedlists/doc/Build.md

     rbenv exec bundle exec rails s
     ```
 7. Open your favorite browser and open the web browser at http://localhost:3000/
 8. Login using the default credentials: `admin@example.com/secret`
+9. For a production setup you run Sharedlists as a systemd service.
+You will find more information [here](Systemd.md).